Tech-Curriculums/201-Introduction-to-Android/01Architecture.md

 * **Activity**

+This is what you see, the UI and code behind it
-The user interface -- basically it's what's there on your screen
+(basically it's what's on your screen)

 * **Service**